-DROP OFF & PICK UP PROCEDURES Morning Drop-off:
+Morning Drop-off:

-Students being dropped off by parents/guardians are to be dropped off at their designated north or south entrance via the parking lot drop-off/pick-up lane.
-Students will enter the building and line up in grade level lines until they are instructed to go to their classrooms (8:10am).
+Students being dropped off by parents/guardians are to be dropped off at the North or South entrance.
+Students will be lined up in grade level lines in the Anderson gymnasium until 8:05 am.

-Students who ride a bus to school will be dropped off at the east entrance, enter the building, and line up in grade level lines until they are instructed to go to their classrooms (8:10am).
+Students who ride a bus to school will be dropped off at the East entrance and will report to the gymnasium, line up in grade levels and wait until being dismissed at 8:05 am.
+Students riding the early buses will be supervised by Anderson Elementary staff.

-Students eating breakfast at Morris will enter the building at their designated entrance.
+Students eating breakfast at Anderson will need to enter the building using the North entrance.
 We will begin serving breakfast at 7:30 each morning.

-Students walking to Morris should not arrive before 8:10am.
+Students walking to school should not arrive before 8:05 am unless they are here to eat breakfast.

-Afternoon Pick-up:
+Afternoon Pick-Up: